Anthony Daniels: Post-production and 1977 release

-1978-1984: Sequels, television and commercials
+1978–1983: Sequels, television and commercials

 In 1978, Mark Hamill, Daniels (as C-3PO) and R2-D2 presented Special Sound Oscars for Close Encounters of the Third Kind and Star Wars at the 50th Academy Awards.
 Daniels appeared in the live-action segments of the 1978 Star Wars Holiday Special, set between the events of Star Wars and the yet to be released sequel.
-Although the TV special was broadcast only once and received negative reviews, it eventually became a cult classic among Star Wars fans - when bootleg recordings were uploaded to the internet.
+The TV special was broadcast only once, on CBS TV on 17 November 1978.
+It received negative reviews however, it eventually became a cult classic among Star Wars fans - when bootleg recordings were uploaded to the internet.
 In 1980, Daniels made a guest appearance as C-3PO in The Muppet Show, The Stars of Star Wars; the crossover episode also starred Mark Hamill as Luke Skywalker, Peter Mayhew as Chewbacca and R2-D2.
 They filmed scenes at ATV Studios in January 1980.
 Following that Daniels joined the cast of Sesame Street.
 Filming lasted a week and he said, "I had the most memorable time.".
 His favourite scene was when C-3PO tries to explain to R2-D2 that his "new short girlfriend" is actually "a fire hydrant."
 On 29 April 1980, Daniels (as C-3PO) attended John Williams' first concert as official conductor of the Boston Pops orchestra.
 He later added a photograph of his character "below his own photograph in his passport" when he made more appearances as C-3PO abroad.